 What Husbands and Wives Can Do

-The phrases in Ephesians 5 that mention “saviour”, “sanctify”, “cleansed”, and “present”, refer to Jesus and no one else.
+The phrases in Ephesians 5 that mention “saviour”, “sanctify”, “cleansed”, and “present” refer to Jesus and to no one else.
 These phrases show the extent and commitment of Jesus’ love.
-His love is an active love that does not suppress, but serves and glorifies his beloved.
+His love is an active love that does not suppress but serves and glorifies his beloved.
 Husbands and wives need to find other, appropriate ways of expressing the extent and commitment of their love.

 All of us who follow Jesus are to love one another sacrificially (Eph.
 5:1-2).
 And all of us who are led by the Spirit will be submissive towards one another (Eph.
 5:21 cf. 5:18b).
 Nevertheless, Paul singles out husbands in his instructions for them to love and to cherish their wives, and to be united with them.
 And he singles out wives in his instructions for them to be submissive and respectful.
 But husbands are not exempt from being submissive and respectful to their wives, and wives are not exempt from loving and cherishing their husbands, as these are normal attitudes and behaviours for Christians.

 In Ephesians 5, Paul does not ignore the social expectations of the day concerning marriage.
-Marriage was a hierarchical relationship in the first century Greco-Roman world.
+Marriage was a hierarchical relationship in the first-century Greco-Roman world.
 However, Paul hoped to soften the impact of this hierarchical imbalance of power by emphasising love, unity, and mutuality (Eph.
 5:28-29, 31).
-Paul wanted to bring the marriage relationship more in line with his own egalitarian ethos (e.g. 1 Cor.
+Paul wanted to bring the marriage relationship more in line with his own more mutualistic and egalitarian ethos (e.g., 1 Cor.
 7; Gal.
 3:28), and more in line with Jesus’ teachings on relationships in his kingdom community.
 In many cultures today, it is easier than ever for married couples to have a relationship of mutuality that honours Jesus and his kingdom principles.

 Some Husbands Sanctify their Wives

-Curiously, the fact remains that Christian husbands do sanctify an unbelieving spouse (1 Cor.
+Curiously, the fact remains that a Christian husband does sanctify his spouse of she is an unbeliever (1 Cor.
 7:14).
-They cannot sanctify a believing spouse, however, because Jesus has already done that, and the Holy Spirit continues that work.
+Husbands cannot sanctify a believing spouse; however, because Jesus has already done that, and the Holy Spirit continues this work.
 It is both silly and dangerous to think that a husband can do a better job of sanctifying than Jesus and the Holy Spirit.
 Rather, we need to make room and allow time for the Holy Spirit to sanctify people and produce spiritual growth, instead of taking on a role that is not meant for us.
-All any person can do is cheer, encourage, guide or console from the sidelines.
+All any person can do is cheer, guide or console from the sidelines.
 And we can pray.

 It is Jesus who saves, sanctifies, cleanses, and will one day present the church to himself.
 We must not confuse Jesus, and the expressions and actions of his love, with husbands.